dotnet/designs/proposed/flexible-http.md

 Performance is of high priority:

 - Operate on `Span<byte>` rather than `string` and `Uri`.
-    - Validation will only check for protocol correctness.
-Things like ASCII or URI validation will not be performed.
+    - Parameters will not be validated (to enable efficient forwarding), but helpers will be exposed to allow user to perform validation.
 - Zero allocations (steady-state).

 Ease of use is an explicit non-goal: